The Ultimate Guide to Living and Working in Southampton

-Southampton is divided into different quarters with many attractions in each area appealing to various crowds.
-The safest neighbourhoods, judged on security and economic status are Highfield, Bassett, The Polygon, Eastleigh, Hedge End, Portswood and Bitterne.
+Southampton city is divided into different quarters with many attractions in each area appealing to various crowds.
+The safest neighbourhoods in Southampton, Hampshire, judged on security and economic status are Highfield, Bassett, The Polygon, Eastleigh, Hedge End, Portswood and Bitterne.
 Rownhams, Bassett and Nursling are considered good places to live also but due to their proximity to the M27 they are quick noisy neighbourhoods are less favourable.
-The worst neighbourhoods to live in are Milbrook, Flowers Estate, Shirley, Bargate, Northam and St. Marys.
+The worst neighbourhoods to live in Southampton, Hampshire, are Milbrook, Flowers Estate, Shirley, Bargate, Northam and St. Marys.
 Listed below are some more of the best neighbourhoods in Southampton to live in.

 Netley is a traditional, quaint village with old shops, colourful cottages and a shingle beach looking across at Hythe.
 It is also home to Netley Abbey, the most complete surviving Cistercian monastery in Southern England and in the other side is the Royal Victoria Country Park.
 It has its own Railway Station, with hourly services to Southampton Central and Portsmouth Harbour, providing links both in and out of the village.
 Just on the outskirts of Southampton, the average train journey into the city centre takes just 18 minutes whilst Portsmouth is just 45 minutes away.